shukla-ashutosh4/Cableteque_BicyclePermuts/README.md

 * The generator builds the Cartesian product using `itertools.product`.
 * General fields are applied first, and then per-designator sheets are applied in a deterministic order.
 The Streamlit UI lets you choose which precedence strategy to use.
 * The Streamlit app includes accessibility checks (contrast ratio) and a set of curated theme presets to avoid poor color combinations.
-* If the number of permutations grows very large, the app will still work but may become slow or heavy on memory — consider reducing the number of values per designator or adding server-side limits for deployment.
+* If the number of permutations grows very large, the app will still work but may become slow or heavy on memory, consider reducing the number of values per designator or adding serverside limits for deployment.

----

-## A note of thanks

-Special thanks to **Yuval** for support and helpful feedback during development — your insights were very valuable.

-A huge thank-you to **Cableteque** for inspiration and for championing practical, industry-first software for cable and wire-harness professionals.
-Cableteque’s dedication to building software "by wire harness people for wire harness people" and its culture of innovation, inclusivity and practical engineering inspired parts of the UX and the product-first approach used here.
-Learn more about Cableteque at: [https://cableteque.com/about](https://cableteque.com/about)

 ---